 INDEPENDENT AND RECTIFIED RITE

 The Isis-Urania temple’s annual meeting of spring 1903 ended with such dissent amongst the people that attended it that one group of senior members, led by A E Waite, decided to go its own way.
 A month or two later the group announced that it was going to form a new order.
-William Alexander was in that group, and accepted an invitation from Waite to be one of the three chiefs of the Independent and Rectified Rite, which was consecrated in November 1903.
-The administrative records of the IRR haven’t survived, but I would suppose that William Alexander remained a member until his death in January 1909; though he may not have been very a very active chief - living on the Uxbridge Road made his bronchitis worse and after a year or two of poor health he moved to Saffron Walden.
+William Alexander was in that break-away group, and accepted an invitation from Waite to be one of the three chiefs of the Independent and Rectified Rite, which was consecrated in November 1903.
+The administrative records of the IRR haven’t survived.
+I would suppose that William Alexander remained a member until his death in January 1909; though he may not have been very a very active chief - living on the Uxbridge Road made his bronchitis worse and after a year or two of poor health he moved to Saffron Walden.

 The rest of this file concerns William Alexander Ayton only.
 I haven’t found any evidence for Anne Ayton as a reader or translator of occult documents; as an alchemist; or as a member of any of the occult organisations I shall mention below.

-TRANSLATES OCCULT DOCUMENTS
+TRANSLATION OF OCCULT DOCUMENTS

 If you’ve read the first part of this biography of William Alexander and Anne Ayton, you will know that William Alexander was a graduate of Trinity Hall Cambridge, and that he had won a prize while an undergraduate there, for Latin translation.
 This gave him a very good basis from which to begin to translate occult manuscripts and books, which even into the 19th century were still written in Latin.
 He also understood enough French to be able to read books and manuscripts in it, and some of those that he possessed are now in the Freemasons’ Library.